nikolaydubina/go-recipes/README.md

 ### Get directly dependent modules that can be upgraded

 > Use this to keep your modules updated.
-Similar function is integrated in VSCode official Go plugin and GoLand, but you can run it as CLI too.
-May be useful if you use emacs or vim.
+Similar function is integrated in VSCode official Go plugin and GoLand.

 ```bash
 $ go list -u -m $(go list -m -f '{{.Indirect}} {{.}}' all | grep '^false' | cut -d ' ' -f2) | grep '\['